kmpf/uap/doc/source/interaction.rst

   $ uap index_mycoplasma_genitalium_ASM2732v1_genome.yaml submit-to-cluster -h
   usage: uap [<project-config>.yaml] submit-to-cluster [-h] [--even-if-dirty]
+                                                       [--no-tool-checks]
                                                        [--cluster CLUSTER]
+                                                       [--legacy] [--force]
+                                                       [--ignore]
                                                        [run [run ...]]

   This script submits all runs configured in <project-config>.yaml to a cluster.
 The configuration for the available cluster types is stored at /<path-to-uap>/cluster/cluster-specific-commands.yaml.
 The list of runs can be narrowed down to specific steps.
 All runs of the specified step will be submitted to the cluster.
 Also, individual runs IDs (step/run) can be used for submission.

   positional arguments:
     run                Submit only these runs to the cluster.

   optional arguments:
     -h, --help         show this help message and exit --even-if-dirty    This option must be set if the local git repository contains uncommited changes.
                        Otherwise uap will not run.
-    --cluster CLUSTER  Specify the cluster type.
+    --no-tool-checks   This option disables the otherwise mandatory checks for tool availability and version --cluster CLUSTER  Specify the cluster type.
 Default: [auto].
     --legacy           Use none array cluster submission.
+    --force            Force to overwrite changed tasks.
+    --ignore           Ignore chages of tasks and consider them finished.

 .. _uap-fix-problems: